Ced30/GGL-Documentation/README.md

 - a collection of wrapper scripts
 - a collection of sprites
 - a collection of sounds

+**Features of the Controller object:**
+- Instance destruction
+- Keeps track of which button is currently selected
+- Mouse input variables
+- Z-order

+**Features of the Event_Manager object:**
+- Handles the events that you can fire or register to (greatly simplifies elements interaction)

 GGL GUI elements are divided in 2 categories, parent and children, the "parent" version, are objects that you can drag into the room, and the "children", are structs that must be added to a container parent.